 - Time away from office / Lost work time

-You may want to create a spreadsheet to track all these things per event so you can see in one place how much was spent.
+You may want to create an event budget spreadsheet to track all these things per event so you can see in one place how much was spent.

 4. Get thrifty by planning ahead and shopping for deals.
 Costs are sky high the closer you get to the event.
 You have much more negotiation power with the event itself when it’s further in the future.